skiffos/SkiffOS/configs/odroid/README.md

  - PNY Turbo Performance 16GB High Speed MicroSDHC Class 10 UHS-1
  - SanDisk 128GB Extreme MicroSDXC UHS-I
+ - SanDisk 128GB MicroSDXC Nintendo Switch Edition
- - SanDisk 64GB Ultra MicroSDXC UHS-I
+ - SanDisk Ultra MicroSDXC (Any)

 The current cards that are known to **NOT** work are:

  - Intenso MicroSDXC Card, UHS-I, 64 GB

-Some SD cards may not be compatible with the Odroid kernel.
+Some SD cards may not work as well with the Odroid hardware.

 ## Bootup Process

+**If using the n2, set the boot switch to MMC.**

 All Odroid boards use u-boot.
 U-boot is flashed to the beginning of the SD card, before the first partition.
 It loads and executes a boot.ini configuration.